tgstation/tgstation/.github/CONTRIBUTING.md

 The `SHOULD_CALL_PARENT(TRUE)` lint should be added to ensure that overrides/child procs call the parent chain and ensure the signal is sent.

 ### Use descriptive and obvious names
 Optimize for readability, not writability.
-While it is certainly easier to write `M` than `victim`, it will cause issues down the line for other developers to figure out what exactly your code is doing.
+While it is certainly easier to write `M` than `victim`, it will cause issues down the line for other developers to figure out what exactly your code is doing, even if you think the variable's purpose is obvious.

 #### Don't use abbreviations
 Avoid variables like C, M, and H. Prefer names like "user", "victim", "weapon", etc.